Admissions

 Admission Requirements

-- M.A. degree in History from an accredited university.
+- M.A. degree in History or equivalent from a recognized university or college.

 - 80% average or better on all graduate courses.